Sejmou/large-scale-data-scatterplot/README.md

-# Scatterplot for large-scale data
+# React scatterplot component for large datasets

-This is a React component library for scatterplots using large-scale datasets.
-The `<Scatterplot/>` component can handle 30k datapoints without any problems or significant lag.
-This is made possible by using WebGL (React Three Fiber) under the hood.
+This is a customizable React component library for scatterplots.
+Unlike many other charting libraries out there, the `<Scatterplot/>` component can handle tens of thousands of datapoints without any problems or significant lag.
+This is made possible by using WebGL (React Three Fiber) under the hood instead of `canvas` or `SVG` elements (like virtually all popular charting libraries do).

-For publishing this component as a library, I made use of TSDX and then made some changes to make things work for my project.
-Check out [this](https://zach.codes/build-your-own-flexible-component-library-using-tsdx-typescript-tailwind-css-headless-ui/) tutorial for a more structured guide on setting up a React component library yourself.
+If you happen to know of any (free!) charting library that can handle large datasets (and includes scatterplots) please let me know!
+I implemented this only because even after a lot of searching I couldn't find anything online.

-## Install library as a user
+## Install library in your own project

-In your project, run
-`yarn add @sejmou/react-large-scale-data-scatterplot` OR `npm install @sejmou/react-large-scale-data-scatterplot`
+1. run `yarn add @sejmou/react-big-dataset-scatterplot` OR `npm install @sejmou/react-big-dataset-scatterplot` (if you use yarn or npm)
+2. import the CSS styles required for the component to render properly in the entrypoint of your app (usually `main.tsx`) by adding the line `import 'react-big-dataset-scatterplot/dist/styles.css';`

 ## Demo

-A demo of how this component could be used in a React application can be found in the `lib-usage-demo` folder.
-Just navigate to that directory.
-Then, run
+I have put together an example React (Vite) app that uses this library with a considerably large example dataset of Spotify songs (roughly 30k rows).
+The code can be found in the `lib-usage-demo` folder.

-`yarn` followed by `yarn dev` OR `npm install` followed by `npm run dev`
+To install it locally, navigate to the folder and run `yarn` followed by `yarn dev` OR `npm install` followed by `npm run dev`.

-## TSDX
+## Acknowledgements

+[This](https://observablehq.com/@grantcuster/using-three-js-for-2d-data-visualization) awesome tutorial by Grant Custer on Observable helped me get started with implementation.
+However, quite a bit of additional work was required to get things working in React.

+Creating a proper React library (and downloadable NPM package) was even more time-consuming and quite a bit of a pain 😅

-This library was created with the help of TSDX, a project whose intention is to make the setup of the codebase for JavaScript/TypeScript libraries easier (including React component libraries).
-Unfortunately it is no longer maintained and a bunch of stuff does not work properly anymore, forcing me to find hacks to work around it.
-Maybe for my next project I should rather create everything from scratch - then I would at least understand more of what's going on under the hood lol
+I turned this into a library with the help of TSDX, a project whose intention is to make the setup of the codebase for JavaScript/TypeScript libraries easier (including React component libraries).
+Unfortunately it is no longer maintained and a bunch of stuff does not work properly anymore (gotta love Web Dev - things get "outdated" soo quickly lol), forcing me to find hacks to work around it.
+Maybe for my next project I should rather create everything from scratch - then I would at least understand more of what's going on under the hood.
+Alternatively, I might some day migrate to TurboRepo, which could apparently also be used for projects like this one.

-> NOTE: The following text is mainly copied/adapted from the original README created by TSDX:
+I followed [this](https://zach.codes/build-your-own-flexible-component-library-using-tsdx-typescript-tailwind-css-headless-ui/) tutorial to get Tailwind CSS working inside my project.
+Maybe it might be useful to you for your own work, too.

 ## Development